thilde/future-tbd/README.md

 * Michael mentioned that he would now like to see either a calculation of college costs and/or a graphical representation on the website.
 * The Product Owner was satisfied with Development Team's progress on actualizing the user stories.

+## Sprint #3

+### Forecast

+- **21 story points** to be completed

+  - For the final sprint, the development team decided that they would be able to handle a slightly larger work load.
+  - The development team committed to these stories during sprint planning.

+### Burndown chart
+The burndown chart can be found here https://BurndownForTrello.com/share/ud549bkub6

+### Daily Scrums
+During out final sprint, our team conducted six scrums.
+Mason, our Scrum Master, began each scrum asking the Development Team members what they had been working on and what impediments they were facing.
+Here is an example of a daily scrum:

+ * **What did you do in the last 24 hours that helped the Development Team meet the Sprint Goal?**
+  * Khalid: We implemented our compare functionality with a new view page on the website.
+  * Tyler: I assisted Khalid in working on the comparison functionality.
+  * Mason: I worked on adding test cases into our test suite.

+ * **What will you do in the next 24 hours to help the Development Team meet the Sprint Goal?**
+  * Khalid: I will continue to implement our comparison tool.
+  * Tyler: I will help Khalid with said implementation.
+  * Mason: I will add more test cases for our testing infrastructure.

+* **Do you see any impediment that prevents me or the Development Team from meeting the Sprint Goal?**
+  * A chief impediment for our website was deciding how exactly our compare functionality would work.
+We offered up diffrent ideas and suggestions for how to show comparisons between colleges.

 ### Product

 URL: http://future-tbd.com/